FctsFxns/schultzen-web/_works/vanish.md

 ---
 title: The Do Nothing Way
 categories: Projects Performatic Video Collage
-intro: Do nothing is never want to work again.
-A lecture.
-Some gestures.
-A colaborative performance.
+intro: Do nothing is a performance in a hamock and a series of nine prints.
 featured_image: /media/images/1BoredomFeatured.jpg

 published: true